Employee Reimbursement Guidelines During 2021 Fall Transition

-These guidelines are put in place in recognition of the Ryerson University business expenses employees may be incurring during this time to allow them to perform their duties for the University and describe the parameters under which employees may be reimbursed for expenses while remote work continues during the COVID-19 pandemic.
+These guidelines are put in place in recognition of the Ryerson University business expenses employees may be incurring during this time to allow them to perform their duties for the University and describe the parameters under which employees may be reimbursed for expenses while remote work continues throughout the 2021 fall transition while managing the COVID-19 pandemic.

 - University funds must be used prudently and responsibly with a focus on accountability and transparency.